nh-server/switch-guide/docs/user_guide/all/partitioning_sd.md

 ## What you need:

-- Your Switch loaded into Hekate
+- Your Switch loaded into hekate

 ::: danger